Austin Rivers: New York Knicks (2020–2021)

 On November 27, 2020, Rivers was acquired by the New York Knicks via a sign-and-trade deal.
 On March 25, 2021, Rivers was traded to the Oklahoma City Thunder in a three team trade and was waived three days later.

 Denver Nuggets (2021–2022)

 On April 20, 2021, the Denver Nuggets signed Rivers to a 10-day contract following a season ending injury sustained by Jamal Murray.
 Ten days later, he was signed for the rest of the season.

 On September 1, 2021, Rivers re-signed with the Nuggets.

-Minnesota Timberwolves (2022–present)
+Minnesota Timberwolves (2022–2023)

-On July 14, 2022, Rivers signed a one year contract with the Minnesota Timberwolves.
-On February 4, 2023, Rivers was suspended by the NBA for four games without pay due to his role in an altercation during a game against the Orlando Magic the day before.
+On July 14, 2022, Rivers signed a one-year contract with the Minnesota Timberwolves.
+On February 4, 2023, Rivers was suspended by the NBA for three games without pay due to his role in an altercation during a game against the Orlando Magic the day before.
 During the altercation, Rivers threw punches at Magic center Mo Bamba.

+Broadcasting career

+On October 23, 2023, it was announced that Rivers was hired by ESPN as an NBA analyst.

+Rivers joined NBC Sports for its college basketball and NBA coverage in 2025.